Degrees and Programs

 Department of Engineering

-The Engineering Studies Program at Armstrong Atlantic State University provides several unique opportunities for engineering students.
-Through the program, students build a solid foundation in humanities, mathematics, sciences and engineering.
-Learning takes place in a friendly, small college environment where students can obtain individual help from and maintain close contact with professors outside of classes.
-Students completing the Armstrong Atlantic Engineering Transfer Program have been very successful transferring to various engineering schools, which include Georgia Tech, Auburn, Clemson, Embry Riddle Aeronautical University, the University of Florida, Georgia Southern University, Mercer University, North Carolina State and the University of South Carolina.
+The Engineering Studies Program at Armstrong provides several unique opportunities for engineering students.
+Through the program, students build a solid foundation in humanities, mathematics, sciences, and engineering.
+Learning takes place in a friendly, small college environment, where students can obtain individual help from and maintain close contact with professors outside their classes.
+Students completing the Armstrong engineering transfer program have been very successful transferring to various engineering schools, including Georgia Tech, Georgia Southern, Auburn, Clemson, the University of Florida, Embry-Riddle Aeronautical University, Mercer University, North Carolina State, and the University of South Carolina.

 The cooperative education program offers students the opportunity to gain practical, on-the-job training with both local and national engineering firms while pursuing their engineering education.
 Cooperative education students usually alternate periods of course enrollment with periods of employment that allows them to reinforce classroom study with industry experience while earning wages.

 The Armstrong Atlantic Engineering Society encourages students to form networks and develop friendships while expanding their knowledge of engineering.
 It is an opportunity for engineering students to be involved in community outreach projects as well as become more aware of the various opportunities in engineering that Savannah has to offer.
 We encourage our students to join professional societies related to their engineering discipline.